-Valuation of trade and other receivables
+Key Audit Matter Valuation of trade and other receivables and loan receivable

-We refer to Note 2(j) and Note 3(a)(ii) to the financial statements.
+We refer to Note 2(j), Note 3(a)(ii), Note 11 and Note 12 to the financial statements.

-The carrying amount of trade and other receivables of the Group was S\$14.89 million as at 31 December 2016.
+The carrying amount of trade and other receivables of the Group was S\$18.11 million as at 31 December 2017.
 We focused on this area because of its significance and the degree of judgement required in determining the carrying amount of trade and other receivables as at the reporting date.

-As disclosed in Notes 12, 13 and 23 to the consolidated financial statements, the Group assesses at each financial year end whether there is objective evidence that the receivables are impaired.
+As disclosed in Notes 11, 12 and 22 to the consolidated financial statements, the Group assesses periodically and at each financial year end whether there is objective evidence that the receivables are impaired.
 When there is objective evidence of impairment, the amount and timing of future cash flows are estimated based on historical loss experience for assets with similar credit risk characteristics.